anojndr/RAG-Forge/DOCS.md

 -   **Flexible Search Backend**: Use a self-hosted **SearxNG** instance or the commercial **Serper.dev** API.
 Supports a primary and fallback configuration.
 -   **Intelligent Extraction**:
     -   **Twitter/X**: Uses browser automation to log in and scrape full post content and comments.
 It can also extract the latest ~5 tweets from a user's profile page.
 Session cookies are saved to accelerate subsequent requests.
-    -   **YouTube**: Fetches metadata/comments via the official API and uses a robust Python-based transcript extractor (`youtube-transcript-api`) with automated dependency management in a local `venv`.
+    -   **YouTube**: Fetches metadata/comments via the official API and gets transcripts from a dedicated Python microservice.
 Transcript extraction order is configurable.
     -   **Reddit**: Intelligently parses different Reddit URL types (posts, subreddits, user profiles) and extracts actual content, filtering out "load more" placeholders.
--   **Automatic Dependency Management**: On startup, the application validates system dependencies (`python`, `pip`) and automatically creates a Python virtual environment (`venv`) to install necessary packages. **No more manual `pip install` is required.**
+   -   **Decoupled Architecture**: YouTube transcript extraction is handled by a separate, containerized Python microservice, which improves performance, scalability, and stability.
    -   **Performance Optimized**: Utilizes concurrent processing for multiple URLs and a two-level caching system (in-memory or Redis) for both search queries and URL content.
    -   **Structured Output**: Returns clean, structured JSON data, perfect for feeding into LLMs or RAG systems.
 -   **Health Check**: Includes a `/health` endpoint for easy integration with monitoring and orchestration tools.

 ## Prerequisites & Installation